Curve-billed Thrasher

 Photo © by Mike Plagens

 This is one of the most accomplished singers amongst Sonoran Desert songbirds.
 The heavy curved beak is used to catch insects and small lizards.
-Thrashers also come to feeders for seeds and consume a lot of fruit such as wolfberries and saguaros.
-They also use there strong, curved bills to turn over soil and leaves in order to probe for small animals such as lizards, spiders and grubs to eat.
+Thrashers come to feeders for seeds and consume a lot of fruit such as wolfberries and saguaros.
+They also use their strong, curved bills to turn over soil and leaves in order to probe for small animals such as lizards, spiders and grubs to eat.
 The yellow eyes are distinctive.

 Year-round Resident - No Migration